Last updated on April 22nd, 2022

 - Notarised or Apostilled Power of Attorney document.

-You need to mention your Indian passport number under your signature on the PoA and the signature, full name and passport number should exactly match with your Indian passport details.
+You need to mention your Indian passport number under your signature on the PoA and the signature, full name and passport number should exactly match your Indian passport details.

 - One passport-size photograph

 Though we had affixed the photograph on the Miscellaneous Services form, we still provided an extra photograph for each of us.
 When we got our certified PoA back later from the VFS, they returned these photos indicating that they were extra and not needed.
 Nonetheless, more is better.

 Both my wife and I signed the checklist and also provided our Indian passport numbers on the second page of the checklist.
 Another confusing point came here.
 On the checklist, it was mentioned that “Debit cards are not accepted for postal applications“.
 It was a strange statement given that everyone doesn’t have a credit card.
 But after a call with VFS, it became clear that the checklist was not updated and they indeed accept Mastercard or Visa debit cards for postal applications.
 So I filled in the debit card details and signed it.

 You can provide MasterCard or Visa debit card details in the credit card authorisation section of the Document Attestation checklist if you are sending documents via post, even though mentioned otherwise.